sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab1.md

 ## Lab Scenario

-In this lab, you will learn how to implement a GitHub Action workflow that deploys an Azure web app by using Azure DevOps.
+In this lab, you'll import the eShopOnWeb project into your GitHub repository and set up Azure access for CI/CD.
+You'll create a service principal, store credentials as GitHub secrets, and run a GitHub Actions workflow to deploy the application.

 ## Objectives